tydeno/Ploto/README.md

 # FAQ
 > Can I shut down the script when I dont want Ploto to spawn more Plots?

 Yep.
 The individual Chia Plot Jobs wont be affected by that.

 # Knowns Bugs and Limitations
 Please be aware that Ploto was built for my specific setup.
 I try to generalize it as much as possible, but thats not easy-breezy.
 So what works for me, may not ultimately work for you.
-Please also bear in mind that unexpoected beahviour and or bugs are possible.
+Please also bear in mind that unexpected beahviour and or bugs are possible.

 These are known:
 * Only works when plotting in root of drives